 CloudFormation

-Manage your CloudFormation stack within env0, to enjoy features, such as Continuous Deployment, Policies and RBAC.
+Manage your CloudFormation stack within env0 to enjoy features such as Continuous Deployment, Policies and RBAC.
 You can also use Custom Flows to alter the deployment by running commands, or Workflows to orchestrate multiple IaC stacks and dependencies between them.

 Environment Deployment

-1. Create a CloudFormation Template.
+1. Create a CloudFormation template.

 2. Create an Environment.
-You can set the stack name or env0 can generate random name for you.
+You can set the stack name or env0 can generate a random name for you.

 CloudFormation Stack Parameters